DevExpress/testcafe-examples/dedicated-examples/mock-camera-microphone-access/README.md

 # Mock Camera/Microphone Access

-This example shows how to set up access to microphone and camera API.
+This example shows how to mock data for microphone and camera.
 This example runs in **Chrome**.

 **Test Code**: [mock-camera-microphone-access.js](mock-camera-microphone-access.js)